Thermodynamics: Extending and Reconstructing of Classical Theoretical Framework: The second law: The Total Differential

-Under more general situations, an irreversible process usually shows a mixed behavior of the above processes that we discussed.
-Combine Eqs.(71), (85), (86), (89), (92) and (103), and simplify the sum ``$k$'', we obtain
+Under more general situations, irreversible processes usually are the mixed behaviors of the above processes that we discussed respectively.
+Combine with Eqs.(91), (92), (94), (97), and (103), we obtain

-There are three basic sources of the total entropy production $d_iS$: (1).
-Heat flux only occurs from higher temperature to lower temperature; (2).
-Free energy is converted into heat energy without compensation; (3).
-The independent process caused by the pressure.
-The total entropy production always increases monotonically, but the partial differential of which can be less than zero, the second law itself contains the building mechanisms.
+There are three positive definite sources of the entropy production: (1).
+Heat transfer from higher temperature to lower temperature; (2).\!
+The independent process caused by the heat partial pressure; (3).
+Free energy is converted into the heat energy without compensation.

+In an independent process, the direction of the gradient of the thermodynamic force decides the direction of a spontaneous process.

+In an irreversible process, the total entropy production is always positive definite, we have $d_iS\!\ge0$, but the partial differentials of which can be less than zero, the second law itself contains the mechanism of evolution, it implies that order and evolution can arise spontaneously.